laurencelundblade/QCBOR/doc/Tagging.md

 @anchor CBORTags

-#  Types and Tagging in CBOR
+#  QCBOR-oriented Introduction to Tags

 ## New Types

-CBOR provides a means for defining new data types beyond the primitive types like integers and strings.
-These new types can be the simple association of some further semantics with a primitive type or they can be large complex aggregations.
+CBOR allows for the definition of new data types beyond basic primitives like integers and strings.
+These new types can either be simple extensions of a primitive type with additional semantics or more complex structures involving large aggregations.

-The explicit means for identifying these new types as called tagging.
+The mechanism for identifying these new types is called tagging.
+Tagging uses a simple unsigned integer to indicate that the following CBOR item is a different type.

+It's important to note that CBOR uses the word "tag" in an unusual way.
+In CBOR, a "tag" refers to the combination of the tag number and the tag content.
+By the normal dictionary definition, a "tag" would be just a tag number, not an aggregation of tag number and tag content By analogy, if you attach a small label to an elephant's ear, the "tag" in CBOR terms would be the combination of the label (tag number) and the elephant (tag content).

+QCBOR always uses the terms "tag number" to refer to the integer that identifies the type, "tag content" to refer to the target of the indicating integer and "tag" as the full combination of both.

-It uses a simple unsigned integer known as the tag number to indicate that the following CBOR is of that type.
-Officially speaking, a "tag" is made up of exactly a tag number and tag content.
-The tag content is exactly a single data item, but note that a single data item can be a map or an array which contains further nested maps and arrays and thus arbitrarily complex.
+The tag content is always a single data item.
+However, this item can itself be a complex structure, such as a map or an array, which may contain nested maps and arrays, allowing for arbitrarily complex tag content.

-The tag numbers can be up to UINT64_MAX, so there are a lot of them.
-Some defined in standards and registered in the IANA CBOR Tag Registry.
-A very large range is available for proprietary tags.
+Tag numbers can range up to UINT64_MAX, providing a large number of possible tags.
+Some are defined by standards and registered in the IANA CBOR Tag Registry, while a substantial range is available for proprietary use.

+@anchor AreTagsOptional
 ## Are Tags "Optional"?

 The description of tags in
-[RFC 7049] (https://tools.ietf.org/html/rfc7049) and in some other places can lead one to think they are optional prefixes that can be ignored at times.
+[RFC 7049](https://tools.ietf.org/html/rfc7049) and in some other places can lead one to think they are optional prefixes that can be ignored at times.
 This is not true.